 - Have a specific question?
 Email HC3 at firstname.lastname@example.org.

-Applies to those with an individual bin for curbside trash collection.
+Applies to residents with an individual bin for curbside trash collection.

-Applies to all commercial entities and HOAs with dumpsters for trash service.
+Applies to all commercial entities and HOAs with trash service.

 Pay as You Throw vs. Universal Recycling